Will god punish me and

 “The discipline of the Lord, my son, do not spurn [reject]; do not disdain his reproof [correction]; For whom the Lord loves he reproves [hoping he will repent and be saved]” (Proverbs 3:11-12).

 God loves us but that absolutely doesn’t mean He doesn’t punish us for our wrongs.
-Sure God wants us happy in this life, but if ignoring His commands and letting us commit our sins over and over again occurs, which leads us to our eternal doom, God will choose to punish us, especially if we didn’t respond to His other calls to change.
-Sometimes our punishments will be great.
-But it is all done to awaken us to our great need to repent and change.
+Sure God wants us happy in this life, but if ignoring His commands and committing our sins over and over again occurs, which leads us to our eternal doom, God will choose to punish us and sometimes greatly, especially if we didn’t respond to His other calls to change.
+He wants to awaken us to our great need to repent and change.
 He wants us saved!

 Love Must Punish to Save

-Horribly, from the deception of the evil one, to keep us complacent with our offences against God and not concerned about punishment–so we lack motivation to change and die in our sins–we just don’t see nor understand God’s loving/healing punishments and even pretend like they don’t exist.
+Horribly, from the deception of the evil one, to keep us complacent with our offences against God and not concerned about punishment–so we lack motivation to change and die in our sins–WE JUST DON’T SEE nor understand God’s loving/healing punishments and even pretend like they don’t exist…even though we are suffering and suffering.

-We might ask others, “Does God punish us?” or “Why do I feel god is punishing me?” but please understand most have been tricked into thinking love doesn’t punish, that Jesus took away our punishments, but that just isn’t true; LOVE MUST PUNISH TO SAVE.
+We might ask others, “Does God punish us?” or “Why do I feel like God is punishing me?”
+But please understand most have been tricked into thinking love doesn’t punish, that Jesus took away our punishments, but that just isn’t true; LOVE MUST PUNISH TO SAVE.
+The Word, the Mother of God and the saints all tell us this is true.
+But, don’t expect a correct answer if we are seeking guidance from others, since most lack this wisdom of the saints.
+Please read The Word and the books by the saints for a correct understanding of God’s loving punishments.

 “Those whom I love, I reprove [correct] and chastise [punish].
 Be earnest, therefore, and repent” (Revelation 3:19).